yohang/CalendR/docs/en/events.md

 Using events and providers
 ==========================

-CalendR can manage your events.
+CalendR can manage your events by adding them to the event manager, or by defining an event provider.

 ## Events

 ### How it works

-You have to create an Event class and implement the CalendR\Event\EventInterface to use the event management.
+You have to create an Event class that implements the CalendR\Event\EventInterface to use the event management.
-(You can use the built-in CalendR\Event\Event class, but in most of case you'd better to implement your own class., You can also extend the CalendR\Event\Abstract event that provide a base event management)
+You can use the built-in CalendR\Event\Event class, but in most of case you'd better to implement your own class.
+You can also extend the CalendR\Event\Abstract event that provide base methods for your event class.

 #### Define your event class